-- A small supplier of goods and services with total worldwide sales over \$30,000 in a quarter. - A person offering a taxi or limousine service. - A public service body with total worldwide sales over \$50,000 in a quarter. - A non resident of Quebec that charges admission directly to the public for activities or events held in Quebec.
+- A small supplier of goods and services with total worldwide sales over \$30,000 in a quarter. - A person offering a taxi or limousine service. - A public service body with total worldwide sales over \$50,000 in a quarter. - A non-resident of Quebec that charges admission directly to the public for activities or events held in Quebec. - A non-resident of Quebec selling product to Quebec resident

-If registered you will need to file regular QST returns.
+Once registered, you will need to file regular QST returns.
 The QST you have paid on business expenses is reimbursed in the form of Input Tax Refunds or ITR's (similar to GST ITC's).